Ripple tank: Demonstrating reflection and focusing of mirrors

 By placing a metal bar in the tank and tapping the wooden bar a pulse of three or four ripples can be sent towards the metal bar.
 The ripples reflect from the bar.
 If the bar is placed at an angle to the wavefront the reflected waves can be seen to obey the law of reflection.
 The angle of incidence and angle of reflection will be the same.

 If a concave parabolic obstacle is used, a plane wave pulse will converge on a point after reflection.
 This point is the focal point of the mirror.
 Circular waves can be produced by dropping a single drop of water into the ripple tank.
 If this is done at the focal point of the "mirror" plane waves will be reflected back.

 Refraction

 If a sheet of glass is placed in the tank, the depth of water in the tank will be shallower over the glass than elsewhere.
 The speed of a wave in water depends on the depth, so the ripples slow down as they pass over the glass.
 This causes the wavelength to decrease.
 If the junction between the deep and shallow water is at an angle to the wavefront, the waves will refract.
-In the diagram above, the waves can be seen to bend towards the normal.
-The normal is shown as a dotted line.
-The dashed line is the direction that the waves would travel if they had not met the angled piece of glass.

 In practice, showing refraction with a ripple tank is quite tricky to do.